Can Dogs Eat Coconut Oil?

 - Dry your dog off and watch him strut his new and improved coat!

-DYK: You can apply the tropical topical to your dogs teeth as toothpaste?
-It can help support his oral health!
+DYK: You can apply the tropical topical to your dogs teeth as toothpaste, it will help support his oral health!

 The Immune System and Digestion

 Dogs have incredibly sensitive digestive systems.
 Even the most subtle of shifts in diet can turn your dog's normally healthy bowel movement to a splattering mess.
-While that mess is a mild inconvenience for you, it underlies GI chaos happening within.
+While that mess is a mild inconvenience for you, it underlies GI chaos happening within his upset tummy.

 If you find yourself up dog-poop creek without a plastic bag, don't be left stranded!